Dryisdel History, Family Crest & Coats of Arms

 The Church of Dryfesdale was dedicated to St Cuthbert in 1116.
 One of the first records of the name was Gawine Dryfesdale and John Dryesdale in 1499 "for thare being aganis the Kingis hienes in the battell and feyld committit besyde Striuelin one Sanct Barnabeis day."

-Important Dates for the Dryisdel family
+Early History of the Dryisdel family

 This web page shows only a small excerpt of our Dryisdel research.
 Another 138 words (10 lines of text) are included under the topic Early Dryisdel History in all our PDF Extended History products and printed products wherever possible.

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Dryisdel has appeared as Drysdale, Drisedale and others.